NC State, UNC announce fall semester starting earlier, ending by Thanksgiving due to concerns about COVID-19 second wave

 Woodson also said by eliminating fall break and ending the semester before Thanksgiving break, when many students and staff members may travel to visit family and friends, the university is lowering the risk of any members of the NC State community could bring the disease back to campus.

-UNC-Chapel Hill Chancellor Kevin Guskiewiez relayed similar plans, adding that the school would observe Labor Day and University Day holidays, but end classes on November 24.
+UNC-Chapel Hill Chancellor Kevin Guskiewicz relayed similar plans, adding that the school would observe Labor Day and University Day holidays, but end classes on November 24.

 In addition, staff and faculty at UNC-Chapel Hill will return to campus in a phases with staggered work schedules.